neoforged/Documentation/docs/resources/client/models/modelloaders.md

     private static final TextureAtlasSprite MISSING_TEXTURE =
             new Material(TextureAtlas.LOCATION_BLOCKS, MissingTextureAtlasSprite.getLocation()).sprite();

     // Whether to use ambient occlusion when rendering.
-Provided by the geometry baking context. private final boolean useAmbientOcclusion;
+Provided by the geometry baking context.
+Irrelevant on item models. private final boolean useAmbientOcclusion;
-    // Whether to use 3d rendering in a GUI.
+    // Whether to use 3d rendering in a GUI, or use a flat 2d renderer instead.
 Provided by the geometry baking context. private final boolean isGui3d;
     // Whether to use block light.
 Provided by the geometry baking context. private final boolean usesBlockLight;
-    // The particle sprite to use when breaking, falling on, or walking over a block.
-Irrelevant on item models. private final TextureAtlasSprite particle;
+    // The particle sprite to use when breaking, falling on, or walking over a block,
+    // or when an item is eaten or broken. private final TextureAtlasSprite particle;
     // The item overrides to use.
 Irrelevant on block models. private final ItemOverrides overrides;